 Final evaluations occur twice a year, at the end of each term.
 The final evaluation is graded by two faculty – in most cases, graphic design faculty who did not instruct the student directly for a specific course/project.

 The goal is to provide students with objective reviews and grades for major studio assignments/ projects.

 Some projects are graded only at final evaluation.
 In this case, the project is weighted 100%.
-Other project briefs indicate the course component will be weighted 60% by in-class faculty and 40% by faculty in final evaluation.
+Other project briefs might indicate the course component will be weighted - 60% by in-class faculty and 40% by faculty in final evaluation.
 The weighted 60% grade will not be revised if the student reworks a project for the final evaluation.
 However, students will have the opportunity in the weeks before final evaluation to revise, refine, and improve projects.
 At the end of the term, the remaining 40% will be graded in final evaluation by two faculty.
 Note: all students must participate in the final evaluations.

 Late Submissions of Assignments/Projects

 PLEASE REFER TO YOUR COURSE OUTLINES AND INSTRUCTIONAL PLANS FOR DETAILS ON EVALUATIONS.

 The School of Creative Industries has programs directly associated with industries that require commitment to deadline.
 As such, it is expected that students adhere to the school's late submission of assignment policy.

 All students are expected to submit their assignments on the due date and time specified by their Faculty.
 If a student fails to do so, the following late assignment policy applies: